LabSid-USP/RUBEM/doc/source/api.rst

 rebuilds the configuration reaches the caller as the same exception, with its problems; any other exception of the run propagates as itself, and a subprocess that dies before the run finishes is reported as a ``RuntimeError``.
-Every call pays a full interpreter start-up, which is the price of running repeatedly without growing the memory of the caller, or in parallel.
+Every call pays a full interpreter start-up, which is the price of keeping the state of PCRaster out of the caller.

 A caller that only uses ``run_isolated`` never loads PCRaster itself: the library is imported in the subprocess alone.
 GDAL is a different matter: